Editorial Policy

 We do not claim individual academic credentials on pages unless they can be stated plainly and verified.
 The site presents practical grammar guidance, not legal, academic, immigration, medical, or professional editing advice.

 Advertising support does not influence the answer on a grammar page, the examples chosen for a lesson, or whether a correction is accepted.
-Ads and analytics are disclosed through the privacy policy, and monetization code is kept off noindex demo or utility pages.
+Ads and analytics are disclosed through the privacy policy.
+Ads do not appear on our demo or utility pages.